CoffeMug/fibonacci/README.md

 3. Iterative Fibonacci

 Results show that iterative one is the fastest and recursive one is the slowest.
-So the conclusion is that recursion is not always the best.
+Therefore recursion is not always the best.